JustGivingArchive/JustGiving.EventStore.Http/README.md

 By default, a maximum of 120 windows will be kept, each representing 30 seconds of activity.

+**Q:** Any known bugs?
+**A:** Dues to a silly premature optimisation, the subscriber does not play well with projected streams, as it does not respect linked events yet.

 **Q**: What is the DI/IoC story here?<br />
 **A**: Not ideal, as the interfaces were designed in homage to the GetEventStore TCP client.
 The builders are designed to be injectable directly, but the stream / subscribers will need a custom builder (hey, the stream endpoint is mandatory anyway...)<br />